elixir-europe/rdmkit/pages/contribute/tool_resource_update.md

 ---
-title: Updating the tool and resource list
+title: Add new tool or resource
 summary: How to add a tool or resource to RDMkit
 ---